ZHY109/ZHY109.github.io/_publications/2022-05-08-paper-title-number-1.md

 date: 2025-09-08
 venue: 'Scientific Report'
 paperurl: 'Under peer-review'
-citation: 'Chunchit Siu, Hoiyuen Cheng, Enhancing Autonomous Valet Parking with Multi-Stage Training and Field Reward, Scientific Report'
+citation: 'Chunchit Siu, Hoiyuen Cheng, et al.: Enhancing Autonomous Valet Parking with Multi-Stage Training and Field Reward, Scientific Report'
 ---

 This paper presents an integrated framework for autonomous valet parking systems, combining trajectory optimization, reinforcement learning (RL), and traditional path planning.
 The proposed Preparation and Multi-stage Training with Field Reward (PMT-F) algorithm enhances parking efficiency and robustness in dynamic environments.
 By integrating the Hybrid A* algorithm with RL and a novel Field Reward function, the PMT-F algorithm improves trajectory optimization and learning convergence.
 Our results show significant performance improvements in key metrics, establishing a robust foundation for efficient and reliable autonomous valet parking systems.